 - 4 Toggle Bolts (found in any hardware store).
 Make sure the bolt head is large enough not to slip through the flange hole.

 My windows are 31 inches wide.
 For each rod, Earl cut a 54-inch length of copper pipe, plus two shorter, 3-inch pieces.
 (A rule of thumb: The flanges should be placed 10 to 12 inches from window frame.
 Measure in between those two spots, and that’s how long your rod should be.)
 If your hardware store can’t handle the pipe cutting, consider doing it yourself with a Pipe Cutter (they’re surprisingly user-friendly).

 If you have a wider window, the weight of the curtains will cause the copper pipe to bend in the middle.
 Prevent that by connecting two pipes using a Copper Pressure Tee.
 You’ll also need an extra piece of short pipe and an additional flange to screw into the wall.
 Depending on the width of your window, you might have to add several copper pressure tees.

 Above: To support the combined weight of rod and curtains, I opted for toggle bolts instead of drywall screws.
 I used the washers to secure the bolt.

-Above: Assemble all of the unfinished pipe pieces.
+Above: Assemble all of the unfinished copper pipe pieces.